 Federal Perkins Loan Program

 The Federal Perkins Loan is a need-based loan with a fixed interest rate (5%).
-It is offered to full time students with high financial need, and generally awarded to Freshmen in the traditional undergraduate program.
+It is offered to full time traditional undergraduate students with high financial need, and generally awarded to Freshmen.
 George Fox University generally limits the annual award level of Perkins loans to $1000.
 Repayment of the Perkins loan begins 9 months after the student graduates or ceases to be enrolled at least 1/2 time.
 Funding for the Federal Perkins Loan program is limited.
 Students who borrow from the Federal Perkins Loan program are borrowing the funds from George Fox University.

 Stafford Loan Program

 The Federal Direct Subsidized and Unsubsidized Stafford loans are federal student loans offered by the U.S. Department of Education for eligible students to help cover the cost of higher education.

 Subsidized Stafford loans are available to undergraduate students with financial need.
 The U.S. Department of Education pays the intereest on subsidized loans while the student is in school and enrolled at least half-time.

 Unsubsidized Stafford loans are available to undergraduate and graduate students, regardless of financial need.
 Interest accrual begins at the point of disbursement.

 Interest rates for both subsidized and unsubsidized loans are fixed (see below), and there is currently a 1.07% origination fee deducted from the funds prior to receipt at the university.
 Additional information is available online at www.studentloans.gov.